mothur/mothur.github.io/_wiki/chimera.slayer.md

 well (see below).
 The blastlocation parameter allows you to specify the location of your blast executable.
 By default mothur will look in

-\./blast/bin relative to mothur\'s executable.
+\./blast/bin relative to mothur's executable.

 ### blastlocation

 The blastlocation parameter allows you to specify the location of your blast executable.
-By default mothur will look in ./blast/bin relative to mothur\'s executable.
+By default mothur will look in ./blast/bin relative to mothur's executable.

 ### ksize